bolazeal/shame-fire/README.md

 ### Community & Governance
 *   **Community Governance**:
     *   **Village Square**: A dedicated space for escalating reports into public disputes, featuring real-time community polling and discussion.
-    *   **Hall of Honour**: Recognizes highly-trusted users through a medal and nomination system.
+    *   **Hall of Honour & Hall of Shame**: Recognizes highly-trusted users through a medal and nomination system, and highlights users with the lowest trust scores.
     *   **Moderator Selection**: Community members can nominate trusted users (with high Trust Scores) to be considered for moderator roles.
 *   **Full-Featured Admin Panel**: A protected dashboard for administrators to monitor platform metrics, manage users (suspend/ban/reset trust score), review content, and configure platform-wide settings.